Sultan Abdul Halim Muadzam Shah Bridge: JKSB Ronda

-JKSB Ronda is the highway patrol unit to patrol along the Sultan Abdul Halim Muadzam Shah Bridge and land expressways and also to provide assistance to commuters on the bridge.
-The current highway patrol vehicles are the Japanese made Toyota Hilux and the Mitsubishi i-MiEV, the four-seater electric vehicle, with similar dimensions of a Perodua Viva, is able to travel 150 km after an eight-hour full charge.
+JKSB Ronda is the highway patrol unit that patrols along the Sultan Abdul Halim Muadzam Shah Bridge and land expressways and also provides assistance to commuters on the bridge.
+The current highway patrol vehicles are the Japanese made Toyota Hilux and the Mitsubishi i-MiEV, the four-seater electric vehicle, is able to travel 150 km after an eight-hour full charge.
 Seven charging stations were also set up at the toll plaza on the mainland, two of them being rapid chargers which are able to give an 80 percent charge in 30 minutes.

 Inventory

 Rest and service areas (R&R)

-The future two rest and service areas (R&R) is located at Batu Kawan on the mainland.
-It will be built in six months' time.
-The plan had been the floating rest and service area on the middle of the bridge.
-However, the plan was scrapped due to high cost.
+Two future rest and service areas (R&R) are located at Batu Kawan on the mainland.
+They will be built in six months' time.
+The plan was to have a floating rest and service area on the middle of the bridge.
+However, the plan was scrapped due to high costs.